lucabordo/tgplus/README.md

 # Populate the training data - yes this has to be done manually:
 cp some_original_download_folder/movies_data.csv ./data/

-# Create the virtual environment and install any tooling for the project:
+# Create the virtual environment and install any tooling needed for the project:
 make dev

 # Optionally, run a bunch of sanity checks on the code;